About In-Person Worship

 Will there be a worship bulletin?

-In the Traditional worship services there will be a worship bulletin that will contain everything you will need to worship.
-In the Contemporary worship services, everything you will need will be displayed on the screens.
-As a precaution, all Bibles, Prayer Books, and Hymnals will be removed for your safety.
+In the Traditional and Contemporary services, there will be a worship bulletin that will contain everything you will need to worship.
+As a precaution, all Bibles, Prayer Books, and Hymnals have been removed for your safety.

 Will I be able to submit prayer requests?